-While this grant provides one-year funding, FORHP envisions that these networks will work towards becoming operational and sustainable beyond the one year and achieving long-term outcomes such as: network sharing services, enhancing service coordination and integration, and having a viable business model.
+Considering the unique set of challenges facing rural communities, the formation of a health network may provide an opportunity to bring together rural health care providers and other community organizations in order to address local health needs.
+While this grant provides one year of funding, FORHP envisions that these networks will work towards becoming operational and sustainable beyond the project year and achieving long-term outcomes such as: network sharing services, enhancing service coordination and integration, and having a viable business model.
 The long-term impact of this program will help organizations achieve efficiencies, increase access to care and coordination, and strengthen the rural health care system as a whole.
-At the conclusion of this one-year grant, grantees will be expected to report on various process and outcome measures as well as fulfill other grant reporting requirements.
+At the conclusion of this one-year grant, recipients will be expected to report on various process and outcome measures, as well as, fulfill other grant reporting requirements.

-To view the abstracts of previous Network Planning grant recipients, visit "Find Grantees" at http://www.hrsa.gov/ruralhealth/about/community/rhnetworkplanning.html.
+To view the abstracts of previous Network Planning grant recipients, visit HRSA's Data Warehouse: http://datawarehouse.hrsa.gov/tools/findgrants.aspx.